Islamic design

 An introduction

-The last large traditional boat constructed in Qatar – a boom – was built in Doha in the mid-seventies.
-In this photograph you can see how the majority of her ribs were left more or less as they came and only trimmed at their junctions with the planks of the boat.
+The last large traditional boat to be constructed in Qatar – a boom – was built in Doha in the early nineteen-seventies.
+In this photograph you can see how the majority of her ribs were left more or less as the tree trunks and branches came, and only trimmed at their junctions with the planks of the boat.
 You can also get a feel for the size of the boat from this view of its construction.
 Incidentally, I don’t know if I am correct in referring to dhows as feminine in the characterisation of the West.
 I believe some dhows are male and some female, but I’m not sure which are which.
+One authority suggests that those craft with a thick and short prow are female, and those with a long and fine prow are male.

 Dhows sitting in low water